openshift/enhancements/enhancements/builds/entitlements.md

 - create an ImageStreamTag to the UBI image from `registry.redhat.io` in the `openshift` namespace, or
 - reference the UBI image directly and include a pull secret to `registry.redhat.io` in your BuildConfig

+*NOTE*: in 4.5, image registry and build updates are occurring so that image streams and builds will have access to the `registry.redhat.io` credentials supplied in the install pull secret.
+As such, the above steps in the manual process will no longer be required.

 2) Next, based on your access to the credentials:

 - With direct access to the entitlement pem files, create a generic secret from the files and reference the secret in